 - Notification costs — mailing breach notifications, setting up call centers, and providing credit monitoring to affected individuals.

-- Regulatory fines and penalties — coverage for fines from HIPAA, state privacy laws, PCI DSS, and other regulatory frameworks (where insurable by law).
+- Regulatory fines and penalties — coverage for fines from privacy laws, payment-card obligations, and other regulatory frameworks where they apply and are insurable by law.

 Third-party coverage typically includes: